Visyond/website-hugo/site/content/home-hex/vhome.md

     image: /img/vHome image draft (3).png
     title: 'Understand Model Structure, Detect Errors and Anomalies'
   - benefitsList:
-      - text: 'Automate creation of Balance Sheets, Income and Cash Flow statements'
-      - text: >-
-          Create calculations of growth and changes against previous periods, financial and management ratios & KPIs, and depreciation schedules
-    descr: >-
-      Visyond creates forward looking predictive financial statements, driven by assumptions in your spreadsheet.<br><br> The statements can adapt to any reporting/accounting standard and automate the preparation of reports based on your settings.
-    image: /img/vHome image draft (7).png
-    title: Generate Financial Statements Linked To Your Model
-  - benefitsList:
       - text: >-
           Collaborate on spreadsheets and know who contributed what, when and why